 It is always a good idea to engage the auditor during the audit process

-any worksheets they prepare.
+and review any worksheets they prepare.
 Do not sign off on incomplete audit worksheets.
 Ask

 questions about anything that may not make sense to you.